ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Number of monitored seasons / episodes

+!!! info ""
-> The number of monitored seasons or episodes for the Sonarr item.
+    The number of monitored seasons or episodes for the Sonarr item.

 - Key: Sonarr.seasons_monitored
 - Availability: shows, seasons